-To Believe is to Care; to Care is to Do
+To Believe is to Care.
+To Care is to Do.

 Social Action and Mission Committee (SAM)